Forget yachts and private jets. The new status symbol in today’s world is a second passport, or at least a second residency abroad.

 Another tropical island destination where you can buy citizenship affordably, Saint Lucia offers a similar program to Dominica’s.
-There are three ways to buy citizenship:
+There are four ways to buy citizenship:

 - A $100,000 nonrefundable donation to the Saint Lucia National Economic Fund ($140,000 for married couples, $150,000 for a family of four, plus $15,000 for each additional dependent)

-- A $300,000 investment in an approved real estate development project (you might see this investment come back, perhaps even with a profit)
+- A $200,000 investment in an approved real estate development project, held for no less than five years (you might see this investment come back, perhaps even with a profit)

 - A $3.5 million investment in an approved enterprise project